Cerro Blanco (volcano): Calderas and lava domes

-Cerro Blanco lies at an elevation of 3500–4700 m and consists of four nested calderas with discontinuous borders, fallout deposits, lava domes and pyroclastic deposits.
+Cerro Blanco lies at an elevation of 3500–4700 m and consists of four nested calderas with discontinuous borders that cut into the pre-volcanic Paleozoic rock, and are surrounded by fallout deposits, lava domes and pyroclastic deposits.
 The two inconspicuous El Niño and Pie de San Buenaventura calderas are nested in the northern part of the complex and form a 15 km wide depression; El Niño is sometimes referred to as a scarp.
 Only their northern margins are recognisable in satellite images; their southern parts are filled with block-and-ash flows from the southern calderas.
 The southern calderas are the Robledo and Cerro Blanco calderas, which form a southeast-northwest trending pair.
 Alternative interpretations consider the Pie de San Buenaventura, Robledo and Cerro Blanco calderas as one 13 × 10 km caldera, that the Robledo and Cerro Blanco calderas are one system or envisage the existence of only three calderas.

 The Cerro Blanco caldera is about 4 to 6 km wide and its walls are up to 300 m high.
 They are formed by ignimbrite breccia, ignimbrites and lava domes cut by the caldera margins.
 The caldera floor is almost entirely covered by block-and-ash flows, apart from an area where hydrothermal activity has left white sinter deposits.
 A slight circular uplift on the caldera floor may be a cryptodome.
 (Note: A cryptodome is a magma body that rises into a volcano but does not reach the surface, and can create a bulge or protrusion on the volcano.)

 The caldera has an almost perfectly circular outline with the exception of the southwestern margin which is cut by a 2.7 × 1.4 km wide lava dome.
 This dome is also known as Cerro Blanco or Cerro Blanco del Robledo and reaches a height of 4697 m above sea level.
 Three additional lava domes surround this dome, and an explosion crater lies to its southwest.
 West of this crater there are three pinkish lava domes lined up in west-southwest direction away from the main dome; these are surrounded by pyroclastic cones and depressions.

 Owing to erosion, the Robledo caldera is less well defined than the Cerro Blanco caldera.
 A site southeast of the Robledo caldera is known as Robledo.
 South of the Robledo caldera lies the Portezuelo de Robledo mountain pass, the south-eastward trending El Médano plain and the Robledo valley.

 About 8 km northeast of Cerro Blanco lies a 1.2 km wide and 20 m deep vent known as El Escondido or El Oculto.
 It does not have a strong topographic expression but is conspicuous on satellite images as a semi-circular patch of darker material.
 Gravimetric analysis has found a number of gravity anomalies around the caldera.